Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 While you don't have to submit any documents after applying, there's a chance you could be audited to make sure your company or organization spent the awarded funds appropriately.
 Plan to keep employment records for four years after receiving the grant and all other records for three years.

-This new grant program is meant to help venues that are financially affected by state-mandated shutdowns and social distancing guidelines.
+The Shuttered Venue grant program was meant to help venues that are financially affected by state-mandated shutdowns and social distancing guidelines.
 Read our guide to grants for businesses affected by COVID-19 to learn about more options.

 More guides on Finder